iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > Doesn't do anything that Google Maps My Timeline can't do better.
 Maybe in a state with a competent health department it could.
 As I understand it in incompetent SC, it won't even do Bluetooth ID exchanges with other devices for contact tracing.<br> :date: __2020-07-30 01:57:38__

 > I am unable to add places I have been.
 Every time I try the app crashes.
 And the visits don't show up when they should.
 I have tried uninstalling and reinstalling more than once.
 This app is a lemon.<br> :date: __2020-07-26 21:59:16__

-> App doesn't work.
-I wanted an app that would track my location automatically and the people that I was around.
-Now that I have covid-19 I can't even notify anyone that I was in contact with<br> :date: __2020-07-17 19:43:16__